 Our first waterfront hotel had huge rooms but a neglected feel, with curtains falling from their hooks, and drain water that flowed from the claw foot bath, across the floor in front of the toilet before finally finding it’s way to the drain hole in the far corner of the room.

 I think there may have been one other couple staying at the hotel, which I suspect would lift it’s game come peak tourist season.
 The room had a great view of the bay as to most on the Esplanade.

 The second night we spent at Noble House, a clean well-maintained hotel with the same great view, but noisy from the music in the bar.
 We knew this would be the case and had ear plugs ready for action.

 There are many accommodation bargains to be had on the island especially out of season.

-Budget Option: Trang Anh Seaview Hotel. $18 USD for two nights in November.
+Budget Option: Trang Anh Seaview Hotel.

 We recommend the Lan Ha Bay experience.
 It worked well with our ongoing travel plans and was a low-key and budget friendly alternative to Halong Bay.

 When we were planning this portion of our Vietnam trip it was difficult to find information on Hanoi/Cat Ba/Ninh Binh.
 We hope that this post fills that gap.